 Signature.-Form 706NA must be signed.
-Each personal representative must verify and sign it.
-If another person prepares Form 706NA for the personal representative, the preparer must also sign.
-The personal representative may use Form 2848, Power of Attorney, to authorize another person to act for him or her before the Internal Revenue Service.
+Each executor must verify and sign it.
+If another person prepares Form 706NA for the executor, the preparer must also sign.
+The executor may use Form 2848, Power of Attorney and Declaration of Representative, or Form 2848-D, Tax Information Authorization and Declaration of Representative, to authorize another person to act for him or her before the Internal Revenue Service.